Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 So sometimes “speaking softly” is a good way for introverted people as a next step.

 Those were what impressed and influenced on Hachi so much, enough to change her mindset for best output as an (mainly) introverted person.

 Cherishing Time in Solitude

 Now Hachi describes herself as a solitude-time lover to be cleared out, yet spend time and work in solitude was one of the most fearful things at that time and the hardest task which she got used to.

-(A feeling of being alone was same as the feeling of the repetitive dream, in which she was fallen into the darkest place.)
+(A feeling of being alone was the same as the feeling of her repetitive dream, in which she was fallen into the darkest place.)

 Also many inner critics were living in her mind: